Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

     2. The website follows a strict colour schemata designed to give the impression of control and attention to detail.
     3. The website combines humour and a light-hearted tone e.g. in the "quote" section on the home page and the "fact file" section on the product info page.
 The aim of this is to entertain users as well as to educate them about Tapenade adding to their positive experience.
+NB. see (./assets/screenshots/screenshots_a) for visual evidence of this.

 2. As a First Time Visitor, I want to be able to move through the website in order to access the site's content.
     1. There is a clear and intuitive navigation bar that provides clear links to the 3 pages of the site.
     2. The links change colour when hovered over in order to assure the user that the links work and that they are fully responsive.
     3. The nav-bar occurs across all four pages of the website so as to always give the user the option of navigating to another page.
+NB. see (./assets/screenshots/screenshots_b) for visual representation of this.

 3. As a First Time Visitor, I want to be able to understand the basics of the brand and the products that are being promoted.
     1. The landing page of the site has a lot of imagery which ties into the overall theme of the brand (olives and tapenade) and there is an explanation of tapenade (the main product) below the hero image.
 The top of this section is visible in order to show the fitst-time user that there is more content on the page.
     2. There is a clearly labelled "about us" page which contains text detailing the history and aim of the brand.
     3. There is also a clearly labelled "product info" page which showcases the 3 products with images and text description.
+NB. see (./assets/screenshots/screenshots_c) for visual representation of this.

 1. As a Returning Visitor, I want to be able to contact the business and be able to find their social meadia links.
     1. In the footer, which exists across all three pages, there is a phone number and email address of the business so that users are able to find the information to contact the